tikv/website/content/community/community.md

 As an open-source and vendor-neutral project, TiKV thrives by collaborating with the wider community.
 Here are are some projects that are built upon TiKV:

-- [Tidis](https://github.com/yongman/tidis) -  a distributed NoSQL database, providing a Redis protocol API (string, list, hash, set, sorted set),
+- [Tidis](https://github.com/yongman/tidis) -  a distributed NoSQL database, providing a Redis protocol API (string, list, hash, set, sorted set)
 - [Titan](https://github.com/meitu/titan) - a distributed implementation of Redis compatible layer based on TiKV
 - [Titea](https://github.com/gengmei-tech/titea) - a distributed redis protocol compatible NoSQL Database, providing a Redis protocol, base on Tikv and PD
 - [TiPrometheus](https://github.com/bragfoo/TiPrometheus) - A adapter/gateway for TiKV